HoyLab-Rowan/pyRUQT/KEYWORD_GUIDE.md

 *Supercell Calculations

-elec_size : {None,[int,int]} : Basis functions to be placed in the electrode regions for a supercell calculation in list format, [left,right] : Required if elec_prog="supercell"
+num_elec_atoms : {0,int} : Number of atoms to be to be placed in the electrode regions for a supercell calculation.
+Be sure to double-check the program's calculated number of electrode orbitals in .out file when using this option.: Required to be non-zero if elec_prog="supercell"

 **Molcas specific keywords,Use if either exmol_prog or elec_prog equal "molcas"**